Mitsubishi Ki-83

-The Mitsubishi Ki-83 (キ83) was a Japanese experimental long range heavy fighter designed near the end of World War II.
-It did not reach production status.
+The Mitsubishi Ki-83 (キ83) was a Japanese experimental, long-range heavy fighter designed near the end of World War II that did not reach production status.

 Design and development

-The Mitsubishi Ki-83 was designed as a long range heavy fighter.
-It was designed and built by a team led by Tomio Kubo, designer of the highly successful Mitsubishi Ki-46.
+The Mitsubishi Ki-83 was designed as a long-range heavy fighter and built by a team, led by Tomio Kubo, designer of the highly successful Mitsubishi Ki-46.
 The design was a response to a 1943 specification for a new heavy fighter with great range.
 The first of four prototypes flew on 18 November 1944.
 The machines displayed remarkable maneuverability for aircraft of their size, being able to execute a 671 m (2,200 ft) diameter loop in just 31 seconds at a speed of over 644 km/h (400 mph).
 The Ki-83 carried a powerful armament of two 30 mm (1.18 in) and two 20 mm cannon in its nose.

 Despite the bomb-ravaged Japanese manufacturing sector, plans for the Ki-83 to enter production were underway when Japan surrendered on 15 August 1945.

-Both the existence and performance of the Ki-83 were little known during the war, even in Japan.
+Both the existence and performance of the Ki-83 were little known during the War, even in Japan.
 It was completely unknown in Allied military aviation circles – as demonstrated by the fact that the Ki-83 had not been given a reporting name.
 Most early photographs of the type were taken during the post-war occupation of Japan, when the four prototypes were seized by the United States Army Air Forces and repainted with USAAF insignia.
-When they were evaluated by U.S. aeronautical engineers and other experts, a Ki-83 using high-octane fuel reached a speed of 762 km/h (473 mph), at an altitude of 7,000 metres (23,000 ft).
+When they were evaluated by U.S. aeronautical engineers and other experts, a Ki-83, using high-octane fuel, reached a speed of 762 km/h (473 mph) at an altitude of 7,000 metres (23,000 ft).